phpsu/phpsu/docs/CommandLine/Ssh.md

 phpsu ssh -h
 ```

-This option shows all possible options and arguments and gives hints about the usages of the sub-commands.
+This option gives you a quick overview on how to use it.

 ### The Argument destination